Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Duke Stats and Trends

-- Duke has played eight games, with four wins against the spread.

-- Duke's games this year have hit the over three times in eight opportunities (37.5%).
+- Duke's games this season have hit the over on three of eight set point totals (37.5%).

-- When Duke puts up more than 21.9 points, it is 4-1 against the spread and 3-2 overall.
+- Duke is 4-1 against the spread and 3-2 overall in games when it puts up more than 21.9 points.

-- This year the Blue Devils have turned the ball over 15 times, three more than the Panthers' takeaways (12).
+- The Blue Devils have turned the ball over 15 times this season, three more turnovers than the Panthers have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.